Bir9/ImageRandomizerBot/README.md

-Git repo for the @ImageRandomizer Twitter account / bot
+This is the GitHub repo for the @ImageRandomizer Twitter account which can be found here:https://twitter.com/ImageRandomizer

-Built using Tweepy and Pillow

-For additional questions DM the Twitter bot

-Totaly didn't make a new repo becuase I had all my auth tokens in another commit
+This bot uses the Tweepy libary to utilise the Twitter API.
+The Pillow fork of PIL is being used to process and manipulate images.

+DM the bot on Twitter for extra information and I will get back to you as fast as I can.